darshani12/FinFET-Inverter-Design-Analysis/README.md

 - FinFET provides better performance than planar CMOS at scaled nodes

 ## 🧠 Concepts Covered
-- Short Channel Effects
+- Short Channel Effects in nanoscale devices
-- FinFET Structure
+- FinFET structure and electrostatic control
-- Drive Strength vs Number of Fins
+- Impact of fin count on drive strength
-- Switching Delay Analys
+- Switching delay and transient response analysis

 ## 🚀 Conclusion
 FinFET technology offers superior performance in terms of speed and scalability compared to traditional CMOS technology.